 No one wants to end up with hundreds of small holes or gouges in their wall.

-While some players will recommend choosing a backboard based on your skill level, in reality, anyone shopping for a backboard wants a model that offers top of the line protection.
+While some players will recommend choosing a backboard based on your skill level, in reality, anyone shopping for a backboard wants a model that offers top-of-the-line protection.
 So, regardless of your skill level, go with the best, the toughest, and a backboard that you know will protect your walls, regardless of who’s throwing.

 Benefits of Dart Backboards

 - As you probably already know, the biggest benefit of dart backboards is wall protection.
 People who are just learning how to throw darts tend to miss the board more than they hit it, so, if you want to avoid a wall full of holes, purchasing a backboard is the best way you can protect your walls.
-This will be especially important if you have plaster walls, which are not only complicated to patch up, but costly to repair.

 - If you plan on mounting your dartboard on walls that are made out of stone or concrete, darts are more likely to bounce out if they hit these types of materials.